spendyala/deeplearning-docker/README.md

 - Please don't add the version so that it makes it easier for pip to pick the latest stable version.

 # How to use this docker?
+- Open windows command prompt or Linux/Mac termrminal.
+- Run the following commands in terminal mode
 - Just clone the package with the following command
   ```
   git clone https://github.com/spendyala/deeplearning-docker.git
   ```
-- Run the command in terminal mode
+- It should open a browser with Jupyter Notebook.
   ```
   run-notebook
   ```
-  It should open a browser with Jupyter Notebook.
+  * For the first time it takes longer to download the docker and install and configure the container.

 # Some of the docker commands